 The more the experts, the better—up to a point.
 The sweet spot is anywhere between 15 and 50 experts.
 Your biggest headache will be to get such a large number of industry experts sharing their opinion.
 To surmount this challenge, send out the invitation email to a much larger number of respondents than you want.
 So if your goal is to have 20 experts contribute, email 50 or more individuals.

 Your invitation email should state the question, the deadline by which they should respond, and, as an incentive, a commitment that you’ll include a link to their website.
 In turn, urge them to share the round-up post on their social media accounts if they like it.
 This will draw visitors to your website from the social media sphere some of whom may proceed to link back to your content on their own sites.

 Round-ups feature a large pool of experts.
 Another way you can leverage the pulling power of experts is through focused interviews.
 Here, you contact a prospect while mentioning how much you’ve learned from their work and whether they’d be open to an interview meeting or phone call.
 State how long the interview will last beforehand so they know how much time they should set aside.

 Requests for interviews are usually not turned down.
 Nevertheless, there are a number of things you can do to bolster your chances of success.
 First, approach mid-tier experts.
 If you want to interview a financial services CEO, you are much more likely to get an interview with the CEO of a local credit union than you would with the CEO of a top tier bank like Wells Fargo or Bank of America.

-Second, take time to read some past articles, books or interviews by interviewee.
+Second, take the time to read some past articles, books, or interviews by the interviewee.
 Few things will grab a person’s attention than referencing a statement they made in a past interview.
 It gives your request an authenticity that would make the prospect more open to talking to you.

 6. Track Competitor Backlinks